lewagon/dotfiles/01-Ruby/04-Hash-Symbols/TEACHERS.md

 ## Hashes

-Now let's take a look this code
+Now let's take a look at this code

 ```ruby
 # index =>      0        1          2          3        4